recorded webinar

 Presented in collaboration with the National Social Anxiety Center (NASC)

-This professional education webinar will provide the audience with information on the psychosocial aspects of chronic pain, how chronic pain is related to anxiety, and then, more specifically, how chronic pain is related to social anxiety.
-The presentation will explore common characteristics of social anxiety and chronic pain, such as fear, avoidance, and catastrophizing.
+This professional education webinar provides information on the psychosocial aspects of chronic pain, how chronic pain is related to anxiety, and then, more specifically, how chronic pain is related to social anxiety.
+The presentation explores common characteristics of social anxiety and chronic pain, such as fear, avoidance, and catastrophizing.
 Audience members will learn evidence-based psychotherapeutic interventions for social anxiety and chronic pain such as cognitive behavior therapy (CBT) and Acceptance and Commitment Therapy (ACT).

 Learning Objectives